contacts

 - class lino_xl.lib.contacts.Companies¶

-Base table for all tables showing companies.
+Base table for all tables on organizations.

 - class lino_xl.lib.contacts.Role¶